diverso-lab/fm_montecarlo/README.md

 - [References](#References)

 ## Artifact description
-We present a [**Monte Carlo conceptual framework**](montecarlo4fms/) that allows analyzing SPL problems by modeling them as a sequence of decision-steps and solving them with Monte Carlo techniques.
+We present a [**Monte Carlo conceptual framework**](montecarlo4fms/) to analyze SPL problems by modeling them as a sequence of decision steps and solving them with Monte Carlo techniques.
 The Monte Carlo framework has been developed on top of the [Python framework for automated analysis of feature models](https://github.com/diverso-lab/core) proposed by [Galindo and Benavides](https://doi.org/10.1145/3382026.3425773).
 The details of the core components of the Monte Carlo framework are described [here](montecarlo4fms/README.md).

 This repository is organized into three parts:
 1. The [**Monte Carlo conceptual framework**](montecarlo4fms/).
 This includes:
   - A set of interfaces to be implemented in order to model SPL problems as sequences of *(state, actions)* pairs.
-  - An implementation of several Monte Carlo methods, including the Monte Carlo Tree Search (MCTS) method, ready to be used to solve any problem which implements the aforementioned interfaces.
+  - An implementation of several Monte Carlo methods, including the Monte Carlo Tree Search (MCTS) method, ready to be used to solve any problem that implements the aforementioned interfaces.

 2. Instantiations of the framework to analyze different problems.
-In particular we provide two concrete implementations of the *(state, actions)* interfaces:
+In particular, we provide two concrete implementations of the *(state, actions)* interfaces:
   - An implementation of *(state, actions)*, where states represent configurations of a feature model.
   - An implementation of *(state, actions)*, where states represent feature models.